GouniManikumar12/admesh-docs/docs/ui-sdk/installation.md

 # UI SDK Installation

-The AdMesh UI SDK is a React + TypeScript component library for displaying product recommendations with built-in tracking, theming, and conversational ad support.
+The AdMesh UI SDK is a production-ready React + TypeScript component library for displaying product recommendations with integrated tracking, theming, and conversational interface support.

 ## Requirements